jamesyoungman/beebtools/README.md

 It includes

-1.  dfs: a program for extracting data from Acorn DFS format floppy discs (or more typically, floppy disc images)
+1.  dfs: a program for extracting data from Acorn DFS format floppy disc images
 2.  bbcbasic_to_text: a program which converts a saved BBC basic program to text

 ## How Do I Build It?